pronovic/apologies-ui/README.md

 Developer documentation is found in [DEVELOPER.md](DEVELOPER.md).
 See that file for notes about how the code is structured, how to set up a development environment, etc.

+# Not Maintained

+Javascript moves really fast, which is part of the reason I enjoy backend code more than frontend code these days.

+When I wrote this in mid-2020 during COVID-enforced downtime, all the tools and dependencies I chose to use were current and at their recommended version.
+By March of 2021, that had all changed.
+Parcel v1 was (already!) deprecated in favor of Parcel v2 and was no longer receiving security updates, various Babel modules (such as polyfill) had been deprecated, and there were problems and/or deprecations in a whole bunch of transitive dependencies.
+And, even before trying to upgrade any of the dependencies, the rendered board no longer fits properly in a Chrome window unless you scale the browser to 90%.
+WTF.

+I don't have the time, or frankly the interest, to address any of this right now.
+So, it's best to treat this code as a snapshot of what worked for a very brief period of time in 2020.
+It still mostly functions, but there are security vulnerabilities in some of the dependencies, and there are almost certainly UI bugs that I haven't noticed.
+As time goes on, it will become less and less relevant.